dinomatic/docs.dinomatic.com/source/docs/akurai/creating-review-pages.md

 ![akurai-review-fields-offer](/assets/images/akurai/akurai-review-fields-offer.png)

-Define the mian offers of the sportsbook such as sportsbook, casino, poker, etc. and their bonuses and display them in `Offer` block (or `[offer]` shortcode) in review pages.
+Define the main offers of the sportsbook such as sportsbook, casino, poker, etc. and their bonuses and display them in `Offer` block (or `[offer]` shortcode) in review pages.

 ### Related Reviews